george-labs/george-backend-hiring/docs/assumptions.md

 A: new line is like a space, so word cannot be split in two lines

 I assume that stopwords.txt is in our resources (not check for a null resource here)

+## Iteration 4
+I assume that these (-.?!,;:) are split characters for words based on example from requirements